 How do you choose a hydrator and moisturizer?

 Your skin will benefit most from a hydrator containing hyaluronic acid.
 Hyaluronic acid is by far the gold standard for hydrating, it is found naturally in the human body and it can hold up to a thousand times its weight in water.
 Check out Simply PEACE Facial Repair Serum and Simply LOVE Facial Repair Serum, both contain hyaluronic acid, to up the water content of your skin.
-Not only will will doing so help the skin regain its proper moisture balance, but it will also increase the powers of your moisturizer.
+Not only will doing so help the skin regain its proper moisture balance, but it will also increase the powers of your moisturizer.
 Hydrating ingredients make the skin more receptive to absorbing all the beneficial ingredients offered by a moisturizer.

 For powerful moisturizing benefit, check out Simply DIVINE, Simply BLISS, and Simply HAPPY whipped tallow facial butters.
 The powerful ingredients in these facial butters means a little goes a long way in keeping your skin gently nourished while also counteracting the signs of aging and free radical damage.